 Erosion And Sediment Control General Permit For Earth Disturbance Associated With Oil And Gas Exploration, Production, Processing, Or Treatment Operations Or Transmission Facilities (ESCGP-3)

-Updated draft versions of the following documents associated with ESCGP-3 are now available for review at the links provided below:
+PA Bulletin.
+Final versions of the ESCGP-3 and associated documents are now available at the links provided below:

 The Commonwealth of Pennsylvania is not involved in regulating lease agreements between mineral property owners and producers.
 Lease agreements are contractual matters between private parties.
 DEP does not audit payments, read or calibrate meters or tanks, or otherwise get involved in lease matters.